 Structure of a play

-Plays are often structured by the playwright (writer of the play) in Acts and scenes.
+Plays are often structured by the playwright (writer of the play) into acts and scenes.
 An Act is a major division in a play; whereas, a scene occurs within an Act.
 The scene allows the action of the play to be broken into different segments.
-In so doing, each scene is often comprised of different characters and locations which allows the plot of the play to progress.
+In so doing, each scene is often comprised of different characters and locations, which allows the plot of the play to progress.

-Yet, if you look closely you would realize that the playwright has retained the traditional play structure ( Acts and scenes).
+Yet, if you look closely, you will realize that the playwright has retained the traditional play structure ( Acts and scenes).

-The Acts are indicated by large bold lettering starting first with The Good Hope Ship West African Coast, 1781 then moving on to The Forest of Stories then back to the ship in On Board.
+The Acts are indicated by large bold lettering, starting first with The Good Hope Ship, West African Coast, 1781, then moving on to The Forest of Stories, then back to the ship in On Board.
 This is the general pattern of the play.
-The playwrights in relating the events of the play often moving us (the audience) from the ship to stories then back to the ship and back to the stories.
+The playwrights, in relating the events of the play, often move us (the audience) from the ship to stories, then back to the ship and back to the stories.
 It is almost as if we are taken from the real world to fantasy and back to the real world again.

-In a number of Shakespeare’s plays; he presents the Subplot in different scenes this allows the sub-plot to run parallel (alongside) to the main plot.
-This allows the sub-plot to be a secondary storyline in the play.
+In a number of Shakespeare’s plays; he presents the subplot in different scenes.
+This allows the subplot to run in parallel (alongside) with the main plot.
+This allows the subplot to be a secondary storyline in the play.

-- Do they moral lessons that can be learnt from the plot?
+- Do they have moral lessons that can be learnt from the plot?

-In closing, it must be noted that this is justone prespective of the structure of the play.
+In closing, it must be noted that this is just one perspective on the structure of the play.
 I would love to hear your analysis and thoughts on the structure of the play.